πŸ’‘ User Interface Rationale

 Why Not More Buttons?

-• A longer location bar is important for displaying URLs and search queries.
+• A long location bar is important for displaying URLs and search queries on small screen. πŸ”

 Tab Bar at the Bottom